Channel Crossing Tracker

 How many people are illegally crossing the Channel?

-Each year, the number of crossings has grown significantly.
-In 2023, the Home Office is expecting that crossings could reach 85,000.
+At the beginning of 2023, the Home Office forecast that crossings could reach 85,000.
 Such a huge number of crossings would be roughly equivalent to the total arrivals by small boat from 2018 to the end of 2022.
 Added to the current total, this upper forecast would equate all small boat arrivals to the population of the City of Oxford.
-The lower-end forecast, of 65,000, would equate the total arrivals to the population of the City of York.

 What’s the cost?